ChewyJetpack/chewyjetpack.github.io/content/articles/posts/2023-06-29-practical-tips-for-protecting-your-data-ditching-google-and-why-it-matters.md

       Yeah, Google owns that too, unless you're an iPhone user.
 In fact, if you're an iPhone user, you're already doing pretty well in this regard, as they allow you to easily block apps from tracking you.
 If you're on Android, [CalyxOS](https://calyxos.org/) is a totally de-googled alternative that you can install on a range of off-the-shelf handsets with an automatic installer!

+      No matter what phone you have, turning off WiFi when you're out and about will help prevent retail stores from tracking your whereabouts and, needless to say, public WiFi is incredibly insecure.
 tags:
   - Technology
   - Privacy